 Student Research Scholarship

-We are moving to a virtual meeting platform for our 2020 meeting.
-No student scholarships will be available this year.
+We utilized a virtual meeting platform for our 2020 conference.
+No student scholarships were available this year.
 Check back in 2021!

 2019 Winner: Brittany Bajo

 2019 Winner: Logan Sleezer

 Research Topic: Partitioning the effects of changing land use and introduced species on spatiotemporal abundance trends and biotic homogenization in native fish communities of New River tributary systems

 The OFWIM Student Scholarship recognizes academic and professional excellence among students enrolled full-time in fisheries and wildlife-related curricula at an accredited college or university, with research or studies emphasizing wildlife information management and/or geographic information systems (GIS).
 The scholarship award supports student attendance at the OFWIM meeting, at which they present their research.

 2020 Winner: Scientific Collecting License Data Submission Web Application

 Arizona’s Heritage Data Management System has built a custom web application that automates, collects and analyzes data submitted by holders of scientific collection permits.
 Users can see all previously reported data, search for species or years of submission, and download data for use in external GIS applications.
 Arizona Game and Fish Department will receive a 1-year free OFWIM membership as part of the award.

 Established in 2013, this award combines two previous award categories: Best Web-based Technical Application and Best Collaborative Project.
 It recognizes excellence in the advancement of fish and wildlife information management technology or processes.
 Nominated projects or applications will be evaluated for technical accomplishment, innovation, success in meeting their stated goals, and/or success in developing and sustaining partnership.